spAnser/pioneer-village/docs/SETUP.md

 ## Initial Setup

+NodeJS 16.9.1 is the version used for development.
+It is recommended to use this version.

 1. Have an instance of `postgresql` running with a usable.
 The default db name is `redm` in `.env.example`.
 2. Copy `.env.example` to `.env` and make any necessary changes
 3. Run `yarn` in root of the repo.